-His rather romantic vision was for a Renaissance château with the smaller red-brick Le Château d’If as his work space, an English-style park and plenty of grottoes, rockeries and small waterfalls.
+His rather romantic vision was for a Renaissance château with the smaller red-brick Le Château d’If as his workspace, an English-style park and plenty of grottoes, rockeries, and small waterfalls.
 Money was no object and he employed the fashionable architect Hippolyte Durand, who went on to design the Basilica of Our Lady of the Immaculate Conception at Lourdes in 1872.

 Surrounded by rolling parkland, the Renaissance-style château is quite small.
-Its honey-colored facade, just three stories high and topped with round domes, is covered with stone carvings of floral motifs, angels, musical instruments and great writers and philosophers including the likes of Dante, Homer and Shakespeare.
+Its honey-colored facade, just three stories high and topped with round domes, is covered with stone carvings of floral motifs, angels, musical instruments and great writers and philosophers including the likes of Dante, Homer, and Shakespeare.
 Dumas himself is center stage above the main entrance.

 The château is delightful, a rather homely castle you could imagine living in.
 It takes you through the story of this extraordinary writer.

-A generous host and bon viveur, he lived surrounded by his mistresses and friends, hangers-on and his dogs, cats, parrots and monkeys.
+A generous host and bon viveur, he lived surrounded by his mistresses and friends, hangers-on and his dogs, cats, parrots, and monkeys.
 Despite the vast amounts of money he earned, he was forced to sell the château though he remained there until 1851.
 After that Dumas lived a peripatetic existence in Belgium, Russia, and Italy.

 Dumas died in 1870 at Puys, near Dieppe, in the house of his son Alexandre Dumas the Younger, best known for The Lady of the Camellias.
 The château passed from hand to hand, suffered from neglect and became dilapidated.
 It was rescued from destruction in 1969 by the local authorities and the Friends of Monte-Cristo.

 Dumas’ reputation as a literary giant suffered a roller coaster as fashions changed and it wasn’t until the late 20th century that his reputation was re-established.
 Today films and TV series ensure that his classics which include The Man in the Iron Mask and The Count of Monte Cristo (set on the Ile d'If just off Marseille) are familiar to a whole new generation.

 - Address: Château de Monte-Cristo, 78560 Le Port-Marly

-Open April 1st to November 1st Tues-Sun 10am-12.30pm & 2-6pm
+- Open: April 1st to November 1st, Tues-Sun 10am-12:30pm & 2-6pm

-November 2nd to March 31st Sundays 2pm-5pm
+November 2nd to March 31st, Sundays 2pm-5pm

-From Paris, take the train from Gare Saint Lazare to Marley-le-Roi SNCF station or the RER line A to Saint Germain-en-Laye.
+- By train and bus: From Paris, take the train from Gare Saint Lazare to Marley-le-Roi SNCF station or the RER line A to Saint Germain-en-Laye.
 Take Bus 10 from the station, signed to Saint Nom la Bretèche.
-Get out at Les lampes.
-Walk down the avenue Kennedy then take the first right on the chemin des Montferrand.
+Get out at Les Lampes.
+Walk down the avenue Kennedy then take the first right on the Chemin des Montferrand.